Machine Learning and Artificial Intelligence are considered as an integral part of future technologies.

 This will help the beginners strengthen their initial concepts of machine learning and will act as a jump start for your endeavors in accomplishing machine learning with python.
 Of course, there are options available for development in contrast to Python, the popular ones being, of course, Scala, Java and Go.
 But the market and libraries have a monopoly of python.
 If you are a person who wants to try new things the options are open.
 But if you want to save the pain and focus only on the product then python is always in your arsenal.

-We at Mirketa are focused on providing the best ML and AI solutions to any onboard problem.
+We are Salesforce Consulting Partner and focused on providing the best ML and AI solutions to any onboard problem.
 We are developing a dedicated forecasting application based on Machine learning, feel free to reach out to us for your AI needs.
 Do drop us your queries in the chat section on our website we’ll be happy to respond.